 What is the current state of the retail industry?
 To no one’s surprise, most retailers see customer service as their most important challenge.

-That’s because Amazon, singularly focused on knowing their customer and going above and beyond to exceed their needs, is stealing their customers.
+That’s because Amazon, Target, and Walmart, singularly focused on knowing their customer and going above and beyond to exceed their needs, are stealing their customers.

 That got me thinking…

 Has this overwhelming fear of Amazon led retailers to focus on their own customers, to go above and beyond to exceed their needs?